hackerb9/ugrep/README.md

 This is a rewrite of b9's AWK ugrep in Python.
-While AWK makes more sense for what this program does (comparing fields based on regexps), a rewrite was necessary because GNU awk, while plenty powerful, uses
-\y for word edges instead of \b and that was bugging me.
-Gawk does this for backwards compatibility with historic AWK, which is all well and good, but gawk has no way to disable it for new scripts.
+While AWK makes more sense for what this program does (comparing fields based on regexps), a rewrite was necessary because GNU awk, while plenty powerful, uses `\y` for word edges instead of the standard `\b`.
+Gawk does this for backwards compatibility with historic AWK, but lacks a way to disable it for new scripts.

-Switching to Python did have the benefit of allowing more powerful Perl-like regexes (not that anyone has requested that).
+Switching to Python did have the benefit of allowing more powerful Perlesque regexes (not that anyone has requested that).

 ### Why not use unicodedata module?